ReactFinland/future-frontend-site/content/for-speakers.md

 We can also do physical setup for you in case you need chairs etc. on the stage.

-## Speakers' dinner
+## Speakers' dinner - 12.6 18:30-21:00

-The speakers' dinner location will be announced closer to the conference.
-We leave 18:00, 12.6 from the front of Paasitorni.
+The speakers' dinner location will be held at [Graniittilinna](https://www.graniittilinna.com/) (Säästöpankinranta 6, 00530 Helsinki) and it is right around the corner of the venue.
+The dinner starts officially 18:30 but we'll get together at 18:00 in the front of Paasitorni and do the short walk.